pierresendorek/sound_gen_transform_analyze/butterworth.md

 ## Finding the resonnant frequencies

-Assume we woule like a filter with a spectrum whose shape is
+Assume we would like a filter with a spectrum whose shape is

 $$\frac{1}{1 +  \left(\frac{x}{a}\right)^{2n}}$$